 Should the above guidelines not be followed then students will be marked as unverified absence and this may jeopardise their sixth form place.

-To improve punctuality in the morning we are going to use this policy
+To improve punctuality in the morning we are using this policy:

 If you are late in the mornings your tutor will give you a 20 minute detention.
 This will be recorded with a cfc.

-If you miss registration altogether or you hit 3 lates, you will have a 20 minute detention with Miss Campbell/ Mrs Wren.
+If you miss registration altogether or you hit 3 lates, you will have a 20 minute detention with Miss Campbell/ Mrs Evans.
 This will be recorded with a cfc.
-After 1 detention with Miss Campbell/Mrs Wren any more will result in 1 hour.
+After 1 detention with Miss Campbell/Mrs Evans any more will result in 1 hour.
 After this a conversation about whether sixth form is a suitable place for you will be had with yourself and parents.

 Detentions and cfcs with letters home are not usually used by sixth form tutors as students are usually able to take mature, responsibility for their learning.